 Other Interesting Facts About Biodiversity

 Did you know that countries with very high levels of biodiversity are labeled as megadiverse?
 The megadiversity label is currently assigned to countries including Australia, Brazil, China, Colombia, Ecuador, the United States, Philippines, India, Indonesia, Madagascar, Malaysia, Mexico, Papua New Guinea, Peru, and the Democratic Republic of Congo.
-These countries may account for around about 70% of our planet’s total biodiversity.
+These countries may account for around about 70 percent of our planet’s total biodiversity.

 There are many threats to all types of biodiversity, including habitat loss, climate change, and introduced invasive species.

 All types of biodiversity need to be protected, and there are policies and protocols in place to try and reduce habitat degradation and conserve biodiversity, such as an international treaty called the Convention of Biological Diversity.
 You may have heard of this as COP.
-This is a treaty between over 190 countries to manage sustainable development and deliver a conservation effort and they meet every 2 years.
+This is a treaty between over 190 countries to manage sustainable development and deliver a conservation effort, and they meet every two years.
 Some scientists and activists suggest the convention does not do enough to combat the environmental changes upon us.

 There is also an Endangered Species Act in place.
 This is a federal policy for the protection of biodiversity.
 If you’d like to know more, you can read about the 15 most endangered animals in the US and the 15 most endangered species in the world.